 To make this fresh garden salsa recipe from scratch, add your tomatoes, jalapeno, onion, garlic, tomato sauce, tomato paste, vinegar, and salt to a large saucepan with a lid.

 Bring the salsa mixture to a boil then turn the heat down to simmer and cover with a lid.

 A lid not only helps your salsa cook faster, it helps prevent splashing all over your stove.
 Trust me – it’d get messy without one.

 Cook until thickened, about 20 minutes or so.
-Remove from the heat and let cool before serving.
+Remove from the heat and let cool for 15 minutes before serving.

 Can you used canned tomatoes for garden salsa?